-This situation may occur because the condenser tubes are blocked, or because of the loss of a CCW pump.
-Another possibility is reduction of CCW flow due to accumulated gas in the water boxes (which can be confirmed by checking the vacuum priming system).
+This situation may occur because the condenser tubes are blocked or because of the loss of a CCW pump.
+The result will be an increased CCW outlet temperature which will raise the CCW average temperature and result in a higher temperature and pressure in the steam space.
+There will be no difference between the condensate temperature and the condenser exhaust temperature.

+This may also be due to accumulated gas in the water boxes which may be determined by checking the vacuum priming system.